DylanDijk/dylandijk.github.io/_posts/2023-01-01-linear-algebra.md

 - Has a left inverse $g$ if $g \circ f = I_X$, that is the left composition gives the identity map.
 - And has a right inverse $h$ if $f \circ h = I_X$

-Some functions have a **two-sided inverse**, a function that is both a left and right inverse.
+An inverse that is both a left and right inverse (a **two-sided inverse**), if it exists, must be unique.
+In fact, if a function has a left inverse and a right inverse, they are both the same two-sided inverse, so it can be called the inverse $f ^−$.
 - A function has a two-sided inverse if and only if it is bijective
-- If a function $f$ has a two-sided inverse then it is unique, so we call it ‘the’ inverse and write $f ^−$

 ***